-Call me by HIS name: All the reasons to love Timothée Chalamet right now
+Call us by his name: All the reasons to love Timothée Chalamet right now

 Timothée Chalamet is ultimately the buzziest star right now and you can see why – not only is he the lead in Luca Guadagnino’s stunning romance Call Me by Your Name, but he absolutely nailed his role as douchey virgin-stealer in Greta Gerwig’s Lady Bird.
 But it’s his off-screen behavior that’s got the world’s heart aflutter too, like the way he helped James Ivory up to the stage at last year’s Oscars and the fact that his main date at every awards ceremony is his mom.

 Yes, Chalamet might’ve gone home empty-handed at the Oscars that time, but he took home our hearts.
 Let us take a moment to celebrate all the reasons Chalamet is Hollywood’s brightest new star.

 As one of the most beautifully directed films of this awards season, Call Me by Your Name is a vibrant meditation on the impermanence of first loves.